je-jo/je-jo/README.md

 I am a front-end developer enjoying learning new technologies and following best practices in building accessible, responsive and interactive websites 😄.

-- 💼 Open to a junior role or a freelance gig.
+- 💼 Open to a junior role or freelance gigs.

 - :book: Learning React.